-Every Season is Special: Enjoy Every Season When You Join the Paris Perfect Fractional Club.
+Every Season is Special: Enjoy Every Season When You Join the Paris Perfect Shared fractional club.

 I find myself running errands and coming across perfect scenes.
 A bookseller is clever enough to bring a folding chair and relax next to his stand in the sun.
 It brings a smile to my day, as it will to yours.

 Is there more beautiful site than a light fog hovering over the beautiful yellow leaves that have fallen from the trees along the Boulevard des Invalides?
-The Cairanne apartment is seven blocks away.
+The fractional apartments are steps away.

 It doesn't snow often in Paris, so when it does, it's sheer magic!
 In the middle of this beautiful city, you have so many choices.
 Walk along the river, or to the Champs de Mars, which is just four blocks away.
 Enjoy the Eiffel Tower and its gardens under a blanket of snow.
 Cross the river to the Triangle d'Or in the 8th arrondissement and have lunch at the Four Seasons.
 Or simply go around the corner to rue Cler and watch the children laughing on their walk to school.
 Select some great cheeses at Marie Anne Cantin, excellent dishes and delicacies at the Jeusselin delicatessen, then baguettes and dessert at Patisserie Eiffel.
 After, go home and snuggle on the sofa with a good book.